yifanrandygao/Financial-News-Headlines-Sentiments-Analysis/README.md

 Second, I predict excess return using sentiment scores and Fama-French factors, as well as understand what features explain the variance the most.

-Third,  I want to xxplore how our extracted sentimental scores are related or affecting the fluctuations of stock returns.
+Third,  I want to explore how our extracted sentimental scores are related or affecting the fluctuations of stock returns.

 In this project, I applied several data mining and machine learning techniques.
 1. Fin-BERT and LSTM NLP models that convert text into sentiment scores.